 - Lots of new creatures.

 - Fallout 76 has all new rendering, lighting and landscape technology to allow 16 times more detail.
 This also allows the ability to see weather systems across the map.
+(In my option, it is worse than Fallout 4.
+You can see my rant above under bugs and issues.)

 - Building mode like Fallout 4 but you can build where ever you want to.

-- You can take over launch sites and fire nuclear weapons at your enemies.
+- You can take over launch sites and fire nuclear weapons at your enemies. (no PVP or NPCs so I am not sure what enemies they are talking about.)

 - Fallout 76 will cost $59.99.